This section provides resources to help immigrants begin the immigration process, and find information about working and living in Nova Scotia.

 Nova Scotia Start - offers information and support to: develop your communication skills, settle into your new community, work in Nova Scotia, and provides information on how to qualify to work in your field.

-Pathways to Licensure - for immigrants who work in regulated occupations that require a license, certificate, or registration to practice, ISIS has developed pathways to licensure profession specific flow-charts.
+Pathways to Licensure - for immigrants who work in regulated occupations that require a license, certificate, or registration to practice, ISANS has developed pathways to licensure profession specific flow-charts.

 Rural Newcomer Navigation Initiative - providing a central location where newcomers in the regions of Antigonish, Guysborough, and the Strait-Highlands area can obtain information related to immigrant and settlement needs.